 Start with the weakest points: windows and doors.

 Standard windows usually fall short in noise-blocking quality –– depending on the glaze and number of panes.
 Generally, solid-core doors are fairly good at blocking sound, but interior doors are often hollow-core and thinner, so they don’t block sound as well.
 The critical element in both cases, however, is how well you seal the gaps between the doors or windows and the frames they’re in.

 Sound is like water; if there’s somewhere for it to go, sound will find it.
 It can pass through, under, and around doors that haven’t been acoustically sealed.
 According to an article on Forbes, a 1 percent opening in a wall or doorway will reduce the effectiveness of that barrier by 50 percent.

 Depending on the type of building you’re in, the external walls may or may not provide enough soundproofing from the outside — it’s a function of their thickness and density.
-Often, internal walls with no insulation and that share studs also transmit sound easily.
-Various approaches exist — from de-coupling internal surfaces to doubling-up on the sheetrock — that serve to both increase walls’ density and isolate them from external noise that may transmit through the building’s infrastructure.
+Often, internal walls with no insulation and shared studs transmit sound easily.
+Various approaches to soundproofing office walls exist — from de-coupling internal surfaces to doubling-up on the sheetrock — that serve to both increase walls’ density and isolate them from external noise that may transmit through the building’s infrastructure.

 Finally, sound can transmit to adjacent spaces via ceiling spaces and/or ventilation ducts, so you need to seal those spaces as well.

 Use our Door Seal Kits for the simplest way to begin soundproofing your commercial building or office space.
 They’re easy to install, and they offer the most effective solution for the price.